Southern Arterial Route: Western Distributor Road Network Improvements

+minutes.
+The potential benefit to cars was modelled to be 8 seconds in the AM peak.

 Sydney Metro - Waterloo Station Transport Impact Assessment

 While the Sydney Metro - Waterloo Station Transport Impact Assessment did not make any recommendation to remove or extend the one-way pair, it includes discussion of the transport modelling and signalling requirements for the one-way pair.
 It stated "these modelling results are sensitive to signal settings and cycle times.
 SIDRA has optimised the phasing to produce the least vehicle delay with a cycle time of 130 seconds for both signalised intersections.
 In reality shorter cycle times would result in improved pedestrian performance but increased delay for vehicles".

 Sydney Metro City & Southwest: Chatswood to Sydenham Conditions of Approval

-As the Waterloo metro station, Sydney sits adjacent to the Southern Arterial Route, some of the intersections are captured by Condition of Approval D12 of the Sydney Metro City & Southwest project.
+As the Waterloo station sits adjacent to the Southern Arterial Route, some of the intersections are captured by Condition of Approval D12 of the Sydney Metro City & Southwest project.